Get

 bicolor turkish angora

-A bicolor cat isn’t a specific breed of cat, but rather a color pattern.
+A bicolor cat isn’t a specific breed of cat, but rather a coat color pattern.
 You can find bicolor cat patterns in nearly all breeds of cats.
 Bicolor means the cat has a primary fur color but also some degree of white spotting on the coat.
 The white can range from a tiny spot to covering almost the entire coat.
-The primary fur color can be a solid color or tabby striped.
+The primary fur color can be a solid color or a patterned coat, such as tabby.

 The white-spotting gene is responsible for bicolor coat patterns.1 In this article, we learn more about this gene and look at nine common bicolor cat patterns that you can see in various breeds of cats, including mixed breeds.
 Let’s get started!